coffeestained/.NET-Core-6-React-GIS-Example/gis-dotnet-react/ClientApp/src/pages/Home.en.md

 1. Clone the repo `git clone https://github.com/coffeestained/.NET-Core-7-React-GIS-Example.git`
 2. Change directory to the `.csproj` directory
 3. Run `dotnet user-secrets init` to init a dot-net user-secrets store.
-4. Set a mapbox user secret by using `dotnet user-secrets set "Mapbox:ServiceApiKey" "KEY"`
+4. Set a mapbox key as a user secret by using `dotnet user-secrets set "Mapbox:ServiceApiKey" "KEY"`

 ---